Columbus AFB Recycling

 Recycling is an important part of the Columbus Air Force Base waste management plan.
-The main recycling center is located just next to Outdoor Recreation, and a 24 hour outdoor collection facility is located in the shoppette parking lot and the other is outside the fence at the recycling center.
+The main recycling center is located just next to Outdoor Recreation.
+Additionally, there are two 24-hour collection points, one is located in the shoppette parking lot and the other is outside the fence at the recycling center.

 Items that can be dropped off at the recycling center

 - Mix paper (newspapers, colored paper, and junk mail)

 - Plastic (#1) example: water bottles, Gatorade bottles, and soda bottles

 - Plastic (#2) example: milk jugs and detergent bottles

 - Batteries (car, computer, UPS, cell phone, AA, etc.)